 A provision is recognized when the Company has a present legal or constructive obligation as a result of past events; it is probable that an outflow of resources will be required to settle the obligation; and the amount has been reliably estimated.
-Restructuring provisions comprise lease termination penalties and employee termination payments.
+Restructuring provisions comprise mainly employee termination payments.
 Provisions are not recognized for future operating losses.